adamff-dev/twitch-adfree-webos/README.md

 - Automatically claims community points during streams
 - View sub-only VODs without a subscription
 - Disable animations to improve performance
+- You can now navigate through the top navigation buttons using the number keys 1 to 4:
+  - 1️⃣ — Home
+  - 2️⃣ — Following
+  - 3️⃣ — Browse
+  - 4️⃣ — Search

 **Note:** Configuration screen can be opened by pressing 🟩 GREEN button on the remote.